Do you have any questions? See if yours is already included below in our Frequently Asked Questions before you contact us.

-A: The Red Umbrella Fund is the first global fund guided by and for sex workers.
-Since its creation in 2012, the Red Umbrella Fund has supported 52 sex worker-led groups in 42 different countries.
+A: Red Umbrella Fund is the first global fund guided by and for sex workers.
+It was created in 2012.
+You can read more about the history here.

-A: The Red Umbrella Fund provides funding to sex worker-led organisations and networks that are:
+A: Red Umbrella Fund provides funding to sex worker-led organisations and networks that are:

 - based in any country;